 Traders use the indicator to measure volatility and identify potential breakouts and reversal areas.

-Using the Donchian Channel is relatively easy.
+Using the Donchian trading system is relatively easy.
 There are two things you need to know.

 First, you need to conduct a visual look of the chart you are trading.
 This can be a stocks, forex, commodities, or crypto charts.
 Looking at the chart will make you see whether the Donchian Channel is ideal to be used there.